metio/terraform-provider-k8s/docs/data-sources/operator_open_cluster_management_io_cluster_manager_v1_manifest.md

 Optional:

-- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for workIf it is set empty, default feature gates will be used.If it is set, featuregate/Foo is an example of one item in FeatureGates:  1.
+- `feature_gates` (Attributes List) FeatureGates represents the list of feature gates for work If it is set empty, default feature gates will be used.
+If it is set, featuregate/Foo is an example of one item in FeatureGates: 1.
 If featuregate/Foo does not exist, registration-operator will discard it 2.
 If featuregate/Foo exists and is false by default.
 It is now possible to set featuregate/Foo=[false|true] 3.
 If featuregate/Foo exists and is true by default.
 If a cluster-admin upgrading from 1 to 2 wants to continue having featuregate/Foo=false, he can set featuregate/Foo=false before upgrading.
 Let's say the cluster-admin wants featuregate/Foo=false. (see [below for nested schema](#nestedatt--spec--work_configuration--feature_gates))
 - `work_driver` (String) WorkDriver represents the type of work driver.
-Possible values are 'kube', 'mqtt', or 'grpc'.If not provided, the default value is 'kube'.If set to non-'kube' drivers, the klusterlet need to use the same driver.and the driver configuration must be provided in a secret named 'work-driver-config'in the namespace where the cluster manager is running, adhering to the following structure:config.yaml: |  <driver-config-in-yaml>For detailed driver configuration, please refer to the sdk-go documentation: https://github.com/open-cluster-management-io/sdk-go/blob/main/pkg/cloudevents/README.md#supported-protocols-and-drivers
+Possible values are 'kube', 'mqtt', or 'grpc'.
+If not provided, the default value is 'kube'.
+If set to non-'kube' drivers, the klusterlet need to use the same driver. and the driver configuration must be provided in a secret named 'work-driver-config' in the namespace where the cluster manager is running, adhering to the following structure: config.yaml: | <driver-config-in-yaml> For detailed driver configuration, please refer to the sdk-go documentation: https://github.com/open-cluster-management-io/sdk-go/blob/main/pkg/cloudevents/README.md#supported-protocols-and-drivers

 <a id="nestedatt--spec--work_configuration--feature_gates"></a>
 ### Nested Schema for `spec.work_configuration.feature_gates`